forefireAPI/numpy_compress/README.md

 # Dual Video Compression and Analysis Tool

 ## Overview
-This Python script provides a comprehensive solution for compressing numerical data into dual videos with high and low bytes, and subsequently reconstructing and analyzing the compressed data.
-It is especially useful in scenarios where high-precision numerical data needs to be stored and transmitted efficiently.
+This Python script provides a comprehensive solution for compressing numerical data into videos with loss, and subsequently reconstructing and analyzing the compressed data.
+It is especially useful in scenarios where high-precision numerical data needs to be stored and transmitted efficiently. compares with grib and netcdf.

 ## Features
-- **Dual Video Compression**: Converts a 3D NumPy array into two separate videos representing high and low bytes of data.
+- ** Video Compression**: Converts a 3D NumPy array into 12bit videos representing data.
-- **Data Reconstruction**: Reconstructs the original NumPy array from the dual videos.
+- **Data Reconstruction**: Reconstructs the original NumPy array from the  videos.
 - **Error Analysis**: Calculates the average error and quantification error in the compression process.
-- **Visualization**: Generates and plots sinusoidal wave patterns for demonstration and testing purposes.
+- **Visualization**: Generates and plots for demonstration and testing purposes.

 ## Requirements
 To run this script, you need the following: